Five Reasons to “Like” Project Based Learning

 How Does A School Foster Hope?

 Let’s look at a school where the concept of hope is front and center.
 At Northwest Passage High School (NWPHS) the mission of the school is simple: Rekindling our hope, exploring our world, seeking our path, while building our community.
-Each fall new students to our school complete the Hope Survey for new students, and each spring every student completes the ongoing Hope Survey.
-The survey measures student engagement, academic press, goal orientation, belongingness, and autonomy.
+Embedding hope into our mission statement, we sought a way to measure this concept to see if we were fulfilling our mission.

 Back To School: Will It Be Test Prep or Project Based Learning?

 In the coming weeks, schools across the country will reopen.
 I feel badly for the many teachers and students who will return to the grueling routine of test-prep.
 Perhaps they have convinced themselves that the foundation of teaching is to tell students something they did not previously know.
 As Donald Finkel has described it – teaching as telling.
+Do they see students as computers waiting for instructions?
+Teachers of high performing students forced to "install" the SAT / AP files while teachers of low performing students "upload" minimum competency on state exams.
+Different students and goals, but equal in the outcome that nobody will be having much fun.

 As NCLB Narrows the Curriculum, Creativity Declines

-While NCLB began with the admirable goal of narrowing demographic performance gaps and putting an end to sorting kids on the “bell curve,” because of it’s myopic reliance on standardized (we don’t trust teachers) testing – it has failed.
+While NCLB began with the admirable goal of narrowing demographic performance gaps and putting an end to sorting kids on the “bell curve,” because of its myopic reliance on standardized (we don’t trust teachers) testing – it has failed.
 And the great irony is that while our students spend endless hours honing their test taking skills, the demand for routine skills has disappeared from the workplace.
 Anyone know of a meaningful and rewarding career that looks like filling out a worksheet?

 Still Thinking About Innovative Teaching and Sustainable Farming

-Innovative Teaching is to Sustainable Farming as Test Prep is to _____?
+Project Foundry Innovative Teaching is to Sustainable Farming as Test Prep is to _____?

+And somewhere on the drive to Janesville, I got thinking that Pollan’s indictment of corporate agriculture might be extended to some aspects of education.
 The testing regime is turning our kids into a high-yield, uniform commodity.
 Rows and rows of competent, standardized students, that can be delivered according to employers’ specifications for a “skilled workforce.”
 Children “force fed” in test prep programs in efforts to quickly “fatten” the scores to meet AYP.
+Like the cornfields and feedlots that are disconnected from local ecosystems, the movement toward national educational standards erodes at local control and innovation.